Our role as campaigners

 A key purpose of ASSIST is to make our voice heard on the issues that have a direct and adverse effect on the well-being of our clients.
 We do this by..

 - supporting campaigns such as These Walls Must Fall and Refugee Action's Lift the Ban campaign

-- signing joint letters on issues that affect asylum seekers (see File attachments below)
+- signing joint letters on issues that affect people seeking asylum (see File attachments below)

 Some of the issues

 The Hostile Environment Policy

 The term ‘Hostile Environment’ originates from the name of a government working group set up with the aim of making life more difficult for people who could not show they had immigration leave in the UK.
 The working group's recommendations were adopted as a policy by the then Home Secretary, Theresa May.